 const urls = posts.map((p) => `${SITE}${p.url}`);

-Step 7: Add a robots.txt at the preview level
+Step 7: Serve a preview-specific robots.txt

 // src/pages/robots.txt.ts